The Captive (play)

-The Captive (La Prisonnière) is a 1926 play by Édouard Bourdet.
-The three-act melodrama was among the first Broadway plays to deal with lesbianism and caused a scandal in New York City.
+The Captive (La Prisonnière) is a 1926 French play by Édouard Bourdet.
+The three-act melodrama was among the first Broadway plays to deal with lesbians and caused a scandal in New York City.
 The play was shut down after 160 performances and prompted the adoption of a state law dealing with obscenity.

 Synopsis

 Irène is a lesbian tortured by her love for Madame d'Aiguines, but pretending engagement to Jacques.
 Though Irène attempts to leave Mme. d'Aiguines and marry Jacques, she returns to the relationship, saying that it is "a prison to which I must return captive, despite myself".
 Mme. d'Aiguines is not seen in the play, but leaves behind nosegays of violets for Irène, as a symbol of her love.